 - i.
-A student must obtain a minimum GPA of 3.00 for 65 credits including all compulsory courses offered within the first five semesters. - ii.
-The best 65 credits including all compulsory courses earned during the first five semesters should not include more than 8 credits with D grades and any credit with an E grade. - iii.
+A student must obtain a minimum GPA of 3.00 for 70 health promotion credits within the first five semesters. - ii.
+The credits earned for all compulsory courses should not include more than 6 credits with D grades and any credit with an E grade. - iii.
 FDNs and the compulsory IDC must be completed at least with a minimum of C grade by the time students apply for the Honours degree programme.